christianalfoni/cerebral-react-baobab/README.md

 With Baobab you can also use facets.
 Read more about that [here](https://github.com/Yomguithereal/baobab/issues/278).

 ### Creating signals
 Creating actions are generic.
 It works the same way across all packages.
 Please read about actions at the [Cerebral Repo - Actions](https://github.com/christianalfoni/cerebral#how-to-get-started).
-You can also watch [a video on creating actions](https://www.youtube.com/watch?v=ylJG4vUx_Tc) to get an overview of how it works.
+You can also watch [a video on signals](https://www.youtube.com/watch?v=zkeBjGdn7uM) to get an overview of how it works.

 Typically you would create your signals in the *main.js* file, but you can split them out as you see fit.